scientific-python/spin/README.md

 The `extend_cmd` decorator also accepts a `doc` argument, for setting the new command's `--help` description.
 The function documentation ("This version of build...") is also appended.

+Finally, `remove_args` is a tuple of arguments that are not inherited from the original command.

 ### Advanced: override Meson CLI

 Some packages use a vendored version of Meson.
 The path to a custom